SufiaSimjee/myanmarexchangerateapi/README.md

 It is designed to help people conveniently check exchange rates from a single place, rather than browsing multiple sources individually.

+Users can also create accounts and contribute by uploading their own exchange rates, making the platform more collaborative and transparent for the general public.

 This API is intended to offer a general overview of currency rates in Myanmar and does not intend to replace official, unofficial, or other sources.

 Users should treat the data as indicative rather than authoritative, and the developer cannot be held responsible for any inaccuracies, misinterpretations, or outcomes resulting from its use.